brainlife/docs/docs/user/tutorial.md

 # Tutorial

-This tutorial will guides you through some main functionalities of Brainlife.io.
+This tutorial will guides you through following functionalities of Brainlife.

+* Signing up
+* Create new project and uplaod data
+* Launch visualizer to visualize your data
+* Run process on datasets and archive results.

 For more high-level overview of Brainlife, see [About Page](/about).

 ## Sign Up